An effective sales cadence is supposed to take a lead from cold to hot, from unaware to intrigued, from lead to an opportunity – right?

 #2 - Leads are unqualified too early

-Well, because in many businesses there isn’t clear visibility or measurement on this.
-If a sales rep wants to quit on a lead, they do so and move onto the next one without consequence.
+Because in many businesses, there isn’t clear visibility or measurement on this.
+If a sales rep wants to quit on a lead, they do so and move on to the next one without consequence.

 #3 - Cadences aren’t being followed

-In order to accurately measure how sales cadences are working, sales reps have to actually follow them.
-If you want to measure how 5 touchpoints vs. 20 touchpoints work over a 2 week period, your sales reps need to actually reach those touchpoints within the time period.
+To accurately measure how sales cadences are working, sales reps have actually to follow them.
+A well-structured sales cadence provides a consistent sequence of touchpoints to guide prospects through the sales process.
+If you want to measure how 5 touchpoints vs. 20 touchpoints work over a 2-week period, your sales reps actually need to reach those touchpoints within the time period.

 What we find is that reps often fall behind on their cadences, and as soon as it slips a bit, it only goes downhill from there until it is all but forgotten about.
 If sales reps aren’t completing cadences on a consistent basis, you can’t accurately measure them.
-Simple as that.
+It's as simple as that.

 #4 - Sales reps are cherrypicking leads

 This one comes from real customer examples we’ve seen more frequently than you’d think where sales reps are taking it upon themselves to bulk disqualify leads.
+Managing leads through the sales pipeline is crucial to ensure that no potential opportunities are missed.
 A recent example we saw is that sales reps (yes, there were multiple of them doing this,) would disqualify leads coming from a certain tradeshow the company attended without making a single touchpoint – not a call, not an email, nothing.
 Long story short for this company, it quickly explained why Marketing hit its lead target and Sales was short on pipeline that quarter.

 #5 - Sales reps (and managers) don’t know what’s working